Ali-Stanford/PhysicsInformedPointNetElasticity/README.md

 [YouTube Video](https://www.youtube.com/watch?v=faeHARnPSVE)

 **Questions?** <br>
 If you have any questions or need assistance, please do not hesitate to contact Ali Kashefi (kashefi@stanford.edu) via email.

+**About the Author** <br>
+Please see the author's website: [Ali Kashefi](https://web.stanford.edu/~kashefi/)